-I do it all the time… an educational catalog comes in the mail and I can’t help but obsess over all the amazing curriculum choices and learning materials.
+I’m always on the lookout for money saving tips.
+As a single-income homeschooling family, I need to be frugal.
+Yet when an educational catalog comes in the mail, I can’t help but obsess over all the amazing curriculum choices and learning materials.
 I love homeschool shopping.

 While homeschooling can save a family money, it can also get expensive if you’re not watchful!